-- Put strawberries in a blender and mix until berries are cut into small pieces.
+- Put strawberries in a blender and mix until berries are in small pieces.

-- Mix yogurt and berries together in a large bowl.
+- Combine yogurt and berries in a large bowl.

-- Equally divide yogurt mixture in 6 paper cups.
+- Equally divide yogurt mixture into 6 paper cups.

 - Cover the opening of each paper cup with a piece of aluminum foil.
 Make a small slit in the middle of the foil.

-- Place a popsicle stick through the slit into the middle of the yogurt.
+- Place a popsicle stick through slit into in the middle of the yogurt.

 - Put in the freezer and freeze overnight.